 Even “hard-wired” smoke detectors that are plugged in to the home’s electrical supply typically have a nine-volt backup battery to keep the detectors operating in case of a power outage.
 Often they will “chirp” when the batteries are dying – that means to change the batteries, don’t disconnect or disable the devices!

-While changing the batteries in your smoke detectors, make sure to test the audible siren by pushing the button; check that the vents are clean and not clogged with dust; and check the manufacture date.
-Typically, detectors should be replaced every 10 years, and carbon-monoxide detectors should be replaced every five years.
+When changing batteries, make sure to test the audible siren by pushing the button; check that the vents are clean and not clogged with dust; and check the manufacture date.
+Typically, smoke detectors should be replaced every 10 years, and carbon-monoxide detectors should be replaced every five years.

 Support Local Journalism